krishna4a6av/command_tracker/README.md

 ./setup.sh
 ```

-If pip cannot install tabulate or any other dependency on your os you can install them through your package manager.
+If pip fails to  install tabulate or any other dependency on your os you can install them through your package manager.

 To remove: